PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Exportfolderstructure.md

 $xmlDoc.SelectSingleNode("/Folders").AppendChild($folderNode)
 ```

-We are dealing, however, with irregular structure, going maybe hundreds of levels down.
+We are dealing, however, with irregular folder structure, sub-folders going maybe hundreds of levels down.
 We also cannot assume that all folder names will be unique.
 Partial folder structure may be copied in several places, e.g. folder Invoices in folder Payments may appear in both HR folder and Accounting folder, i.e. Accounting\Payments\Invoices and HR\Payments\Invoices.
 That means that comparing just the name of a parent folder or even two levels up folder is not a solution.
 We need to follow the exact path.

 ## Step 3: Find the parent